JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/index.md

 # Translations Implementation Guide

 This document provides a detailed guide on the process for adding a new language to a project in Core.
+This assumes that you have a working knowledge of how to set up internationalization for a project.

 ## Understanding Locales